tommyzakhoo/autoregressive-part-1/README.md

 The partial autocorrelation plot also shows the correlation between X and lagged values of itself, <b>after</b> removing the effects of correlations with all earlier lagged values.
 That is, the correlation between X and a lagged value of itself that is not accounted for by earlier lags.
 Mathematical resuls says that for an autoregressive model, this plot would be zero from some point onwards.
 This is what we see in the figure: only the first four terms are significantly different from zero at a 99% level of confidence, which matches up exactly with how we specified our model.

+## Fitting an Autoregressive Model to Data

 Finally, I use statsmodel again to fit an autoregressive model to the data.
 Code for this can be found here: [fit_data.py](fit_data.py)

 <p align="left">
   <img src="https://raw.githubusercontent.com/tommyzakhoo/autoregressive/master/coeffs.png", height="300">
 </p>

-The list above shows the fitted cofficients for the first 10 lagged terms.
+The list above shows the fitted coefficients for the first 10 lagged terms.
 The first three are almost equal to the 0.40, 0.20 and 0.10 in the toy model that the data was generated from.
 Due to the randomness in the data,

 <p align="left">
   <img src="https://raw.githubusercontent.com/tommyzakhoo/autoregressive/master/pvalues.png", height="300">